danamodio/webintel/README.md

 # webintel
 Attempt to identify common CMS and web applications with a single request.

 Supports output from Nessus and Nmap.
-Alternatively, you can supply a single URL or file with a list of URLs.
+You can also supply a single URL or file with a list of URLs.

 For example: